xzhangem/DeAR-shape/README.md

 `python train.py --opt options/train/pancreas.yaml `

 ### DeAR-FUSS for downstream tasks
-Also with pancreas dataset, run the script for surface reconstruction (registration) with geometrical metric and SSM calculation:
+Also with pancreas dataset, run the script for surface reconstruction (registration) with geometrical metric:

 `python compare_test.py`